approachcircle/watchdogTimer/README.md

 Once these files have been created, the program should be good to go!

+# Which file do i run?
+You need to run <b>"Launcher.py"</b> to create a session lock check to avoid conflicts of multiple instances.
+The session lock file does not interfere with the throwOffWD file at all.

 # So what is this program exactly?
 This is a rough python representation of what a watchdog timer does/is.
 A wikipedia article on a watchdog timer can be found <a href="https://en.wikipedia.org/wiki/Watchdog_timer">here</a>